DNA My Dad part 1

 pic: Mr Vincent Treasure aka Roy

 Christmas 2015 my daughter Freya bought me a DNA kit from ancestryDNA.com.
 Shortly after in March 2016 my dad suffered a stroke and past away.
 The passing of my dad during this period of time weighed heavy and it was difficult for me to return to the search to see further how I wished to unpack the findings.
-A year has passed and I made the decision to give up my lovely p/t job teaching art to day patients at St Johns Hospice and commit full time to my artwork and looking deeper into my heritage.
+A year has passed and I made the decision to give up my lovely p/t job teaching art today patients at St Johns Hospice and commit full time to my artwork and looking deeper into my heritage.
 I’m now back in Jamaica to commemorate my dad’s passing and to investigate some of Jamaica’s history.
 From here I plan to travel further.
 A venture of curiosity to enrich and add to my life experience and to inform my artwork.
-Over the next 4 months I’ll touch on parts of the Middle Passage and blog my journey as I go.
-I’ll express and share through my artwork, photography, field sound, poetry and film.
+Over the next 4 months, I’ll touch on parts of the Middle Passage and blog my journey as I go.
+I’ll express and share my experience with my artwork, photography, field sound, poetry and film.

 My trip will take me to:

 Thereafter, I’ll return to the UK to embark on an undergraduate degree in Black Studies, the first of its kind, at Birmingham City University in September 2017.

 This audio is a documented recording of my dad and me speaking over the phone shortly after receiving the DNA present from Freya. 🇯🇲 it’s such a joy to hear his voice.
 It’s almost like he is still here with me and I’m pleased I managed to record this moment.

 A fraction in the universe.